Abbeville, South Carolina: 2010

 As of the 2010 census the population of Abbeville was 5,237.
 The racial composition of the city was 46.9% White, 50.5% Black or African American, 0.9% Hispanic or Latino (of any race), 0.4% Asian, 0.2% Native American, 0.4% of other races, and 1.5% of Two or more races.

 2020

 As of the 2020 United States census, there were 4,874 people, 2,256 households, and 1,294 families residing in the city.

 Economy

 Agriculture and forestry are important industries in the area.
-Crops that are grown in quantities are cotton, soybeans, corn, oats, wheat, and peaches.
+Crops that are grown in quantities are cotton, corn, wheat, and hay.
 Livestock, dairy cows, and poultry are also raised in the area.
-Finally textiles are the chief manufactured product, in particular, clothing.
+Finally, textiles are the chief manufactured product, in particular, clothing.
 After the North American Free Trade Agreement clothing is no longer made in Abbeville.
 Also represented are plastic and metal products.

 Education

+Abbeville is in the Abbeville County School District.
+Abbeville has Long Cane Primary, Westwood Elementary, J.S.
+Wright Middle, Dixie High, and Abbeville High for schools.

 Abbeville has a public library, a branch of the Abbeville County Library System.

-Abbeville also has Long Cane primary, Westwood Elementry, J.S.
-Wright Middle, And Abbeville High for schools.
-And some colleges, such as Piedmont Tech, Lander, Erskin, and many more.
+It also has some colleges, such as Piedmont Tech, Lander, Erskine, and many more.